Hard Rock International buys Operation Mirage in Vegas - ExBulletin

 LAS VEGAS (AP) Hard Rock International said Monday it wants to see how a guitar-shaped hotel in the heart of the Las Vegas Strip will play.

-In what MGM Resorts International CEO and President Bill Hornbuckle called a milestone for MGM Resorts and Las Vegas, the companies announced that MGM Resorts would sell The Mirage operations to Hard Rock International in a money deal with worth almost $ 1.1 billion.
+In what MGM Resorts International CEO and President Bill Hornbuck called a milestone for MGM Resorts and Las Vegas, the companies announced that MGM Resorts would sell The Mirage operations to Hard Rock International in a money deal with worth nearly $ 1.1 billion.

+Hard Rock International, which owns the Seminole tribe of Florida, plans to build a guitar-shaped hotel on the 80-acre property, Hard Rock chairman Jim Allen said in a statement.

+The sale marks the end of an era for a property credited to help transform Las Vegas from a gambling center to an ultra-luxury resort destination with wider attractions.

 Sources